-Most climate models are programmed to give the greenhouse gas carbon dioxide CO2 important influence on global temperature.
-It is therefore relevant to compare different temperature records with measurements of atmospheric CO2, as shown in the diagrams above.
+Most climate models are programmed to give the greenhouse gas carbon dioxide $CO_2$ significant influence on global temperature.
+It is therefore relevant to compare different temperature records with measurements of atmospheric $CO_2$ , as shown in the diagrams above.

-Any comparison, however, should not be made on a monthly or annual basis, but for a longer time, as other effects (oceanographic, cloud cover, etc.) may well override the potential influence of $CO_2$ on short time scales such as just a few years.
+Any comparison, however, should not be made on a monthly or annual basis, but for a longer time, as other effects (oceanographic, cloud cover, etc.) may override the potential influence of $CO_2$ on short time scales such as just a few years.

-It is of cause equally inappropriate to present new meteorological record values, whether daily, monthly or annual, as support for the hypothesis ascribing high importance of atmospheric $CO_2$ for global temperatures.
+It is of cause equally inappropriate to present new meteorological record values, whether daily, monthly or annual, as demonstrating the legitimacy of the hypothesis ascribing high importance of atmospheric $CO_2$ for global temperatures.
 Any such meteorological record value may well be the result of other phenomena.
 Unfortunately, many news media repeatedly fall into this trap.